curl/everything-curl/usingcurl-verbose.md

 `--trace [filename]` will save a full trace in the given file name.
 You can also use '-' (a single minus) instead of a file name to get it passed to stdout.
-You'd use it like this:
+You would use it like this:

     $ curl --trace dump http://example.com